helgeklein/Terms-Before-Download/terms-before-download/readme.txt

 Upgrades are in line with WordPress standards.

 == Changelog ==

+= 1.0.5 =
+* Security fix: the content page is now sanitized before display to prevent XSS attacks.

 = 1.0.4 =
 * Bugfix: multiple links on the same page always pointed to the first URL on the page.
 This was introduced in 1.0.3.